 How can resilience engineering be applied to make our healthcare systems safer?
-During this two day gathering at the National Academies’ Keck Building in Washington D.C., world experts in resilience engineering and resilient health care will present a set of principles and practices that practitioners can leverage in their efforts to improve safety.
+During this two day gathering at the National Academies’ Keck Building in Washington D.C., world experts in resilience engineering and resilient health care presented a set of principles and practices that practitioners can leverage in their efforts to improve safety.

 (UIDP) as the first conference in UIDP’s Ideas to Innovation series.
 The Ideas to Innovation series provides a unique forum for representatives from diverse arenas to come together and discuss ways to advance the idea to innovation process in emerging technology areas.
 In addition, these workshops serve as a test bed to demonstrate how best practices and lessons identified by UIDP can be tested and evaluated.
-Read more about the series here.
+Read more about the series here